Start9Labs/documentation/source/knowledgebase/concepts/start9.rst

 Start9 Labs
 ***********

 Start9 Labs is a small, but rapidly growing team of passionate builders.
-We are based in Denver, Colorado, but with team members around the world.
+We are based in Denver, Colorado, but have team members around the world.

 "The Origin of “Start9”
 =======================